silshack/inls161fall2016/syllabus/index.md

 ## Due Dates

 Each task is due by the end of the day (midnight) on the date specified.
 It would be a good idea to complete assignments before that deadline so that you can get a jump on the next section.
-The last assignment (the recorded/narrated presentation) will be due before the final exam day, but will be presented during the exam day session itself.
-You will have one chance to make changes after submission.
+Also, early is on time, on time is on time, but late without prior approval is a 0.
+So why not be early?

 ## Submitting Assignments